Freedom of Information Act 2000: Public authorities

 In principle, the freedom of information act applies to all "public authorities" within the United Kingdom.
 A full list of "public authorities" for the purposes of the act is included in Schedule 1.
 Government departments, the Houses of Parliament, the Northern Ireland Assembly, the Welsh Assembly, the armed forces, local government bodies, National Health Service bodies, schools, colleges and universities, police authorities and Chief Officers of Police are included within this list, which ranges from the Farm Animal Welfare Council to the Youth Council for Northern Ireland.
 A few government departments are expressly excluded from the scope of the act, principally intelligence services.

-As government departments are closed and created, the act must be continually updated.
+As government departments are created or closed, the act must be continually updated.
 Schedule 4 of the Act empowers the Secretary of State for Constitutional Affairs to add a body or officeholder to Schedule 1 as a public authority if they are created statute or prerogative; and its members are appointed by the government.

 Hybrid public authorities

 It is important to note that for some public authorities listed under Schedule 1, the act has limited effect.
 For example, the BBC is subject to the act only for information which is not held for the purposes of journalism, art or literature, to prevent its journalistic activities from possible compromise.
-The scope of this provision was considered in the recent High Court decision of BBC v Sugar, an internal BBC document examining the BBC coverage of the Middle East for potential bias.
+The scope of this provision was considered in the 2007 High Court decision of BBC v Sugar, an internal BBC document examining the BBC coverage of the Middle East for potential bias.
 The appellants in that case argued that the document had been produced for both operational and journalistic reasons, and so should not be covered by the partial exemption provided in the act.
 The High Court rejected this argument; Mr Justice Irwin considered that the meaning of journalism within the act meant that any information held for such purposes was covered by the exemption:

 My conclusion is that the words in the Schedule mean the BBC has no obligation to disclose information which they hold to any significant extent for the purposes of journalism, art or literature, whether or not the information is also held for other purposes.
 The words do not mean that the information is disclosable if it is held for purposes distinct from journalism, art or literature, whilst it is also held to any significant extent for those listed purposes.
 If the information is held for mixed purposes, including to any significant extent the purposes listed in the Schedule or one of them, then the information is not disclosable.

 A 4:1 majority (Lord Wilson dissenting) of the Supreme Court upheld this decision, stating that the disclosure of any information held for the purposes of journalism, art or literature was to be excluded - even if the information was predominantly held for other purposes.